Best Affordable And Cheap Places to Eat in Istanbul City

-5 Cheap Places to Eat in Istanbul – Istanbul offers variety of exciting eats throughout the city.
+Tourists can find cheap places to eat in Istanbul as easy as just walking around the city streets.
+All over the city, there are affordable street food & restaurants offering very good food at reasonable prices.
+Istanbul offers variety of exciting eats throughout the city.
 Travelers are often on budget and want to get a reasonable bite while visiting the city.
 With many options, it’s confusing to find cheap food with so many restaurants around the city.
-So, here is 5 cheap eats to offer good food at a reasonable price.

 A great replacement to noise and chaos of Istanbul is located in the islands simply off the coast of the city.
 Ferries leave for there many times in a day and are cheap.
 Büyükada or Big Island is the biggest of these islands.

-3. Tarihi Eminonu Balik Ekmek shop at Galata Bridge
+3. Tarihi Eminönü Balık Ekmek shop at Galata Bridge

 Balik-ekmek is a easy mixture of a fish fillet, onion slaw and lettuce served in a bread roll.
-I suggest putting a squeeze of lemon juice from one of the close by tables as well.
+It is good to put a squeeze of lemon juice from one of the close by tables as well.
 Pickle juice, with or without pickles is accessible to drink or add to your sandwich like the locals do.
 If that sounds a little weird, they offer fresh lemonade too.

 At $3, this is a cheap meal and a special experience.
 So, take one to go or have a seat at one of the tiny tables if you can find a space.
 Try to get there before midday or after 1:30 evening to avoid the crowd.

 4. Taksim Square Street Food located in Intersection of Taksim Cd. & Istiklal Cd.